Updated: March 2021

 If your vape is continuing to get hot, you may want to think about changing your device.

 One option is to have a think about using a modern pod system.
-Older pod systems, such as the Aspire PockeX, were made from metal, which means they convert/convey? more heat
+Older pod systems, such as the Aspire PockeX, were made from metal, which means they convey more heat

 Newer devices often use a lightweight, durable plastic, which means they convey less heat.
-While the PockeX remains the best device for throat hit, newer devices often use more advanced charging technology which produces less heat.
+While the PockeX remains the best device for throat hit, newer devices such as those found in the Xros Series often use more advanced charging technology which produces less heat.

 If you are looking for a mod and tank device which doesn’t get hot, probably the best option is the upcoming Geekvape Obelisk.
 Using a combination of USB PD (power delivery) and a new, upgraded chip, this device has a maximum charging heat of just 48.5C Oh, and it also charges in just 15 minutes.